ctcg-blog/ctcg-blog.github.io/_posts/2024-07-26-Building-VulnAD.md

 ```
 ![Configure SPN](/assets/img/7.png)

-## Connecting Machines to your Domain
+## Connect two Machines to your Domain

 Follow these steps on the machines you want to join to the domain (MS01 and MS02):